Misakihime21/Luna/README.md

 TODO LIST

-- broken plate screamer

-- 'need to find mom' when turn the first light on
-- end cutscene

 - pause with current objective (connect to mode variable in Gamemode)

+- change the broken plate sound start point
+- light the house in the end

 Locations
 - toilet